-Structure/activity study on peptides in order to reveal physical-chemical parameters that respond to antimicrobial activity and high therapeutic index requires: full information on structure (chemical, 3D) and activity of natural and artificial peptides for which antimicrobial activity against particular target species have been evaluated experimentally.
-This means having information: regarding posttranslational modification (chemical groups bound to the N and C termini of peptide; cycles; modification which take place in particular amino acid) and 3D structure; about antimicrobial and hemolytic (cytotoxic) activities and experimental conditions in which activities were estimated.
+The structure-activity relationship study to reveal peptide physicochemical parameters important for its antimicrobial activity and high therapeutic index requires thorough information on the structure (chemical, 3D), and the activity of experimentally tested natural and artificial peptides.
+This type of information includes posttranslational modifications (chemical groups bound to the N and C termini of peptide; bonds; one particular amino acid modifications) and 3D structures of peptides, their antimicrobial and hemolytic (cytotoxic) activities, and experimental conditions for their activity evaluation.

 Benefits and Features